-The project is located in an area prone to hurricanes or other tropical storms and the likely severity of the impacts to the project is moderate.
+The project is located in an area prone to droughts and the likely severity of the impacts to the project is moderate.

-A Disaster Risk Assessment, that includes a Disaster Risk Management Plan (DRMP), may be necessary, depending on the complexity of the project and in cases where the vulnerability of a specific project component may compromise the whole operation.
+A Disaster Risk Assessment, that includes a Disaster Risk Management Plan (DRMP) may be necessary, depending on the complexity of the project and in cases where the vulnerability of a specific project component may compromise the whole operation.
 The DRMP should propose measures to manage or mitigate these risks to an acceptable level.
 The measures should consider both the risks to the project, and the potential for the project itself to exacerbate risks to people and the environment during construction and operation.
 The measures should include risk reduction (siting and engineering options), disaster risk preparedness and response (contingency planning, etc.), as well as financial protection (risk transfer, retention) for the project.
 They should also take into account the country's disaster alert and prevention system, general design standards and other related regulations.

-The project is located in an area prone to earthquakes and the likely severity of impacts to the project is moderate.
+The project is located in an area prone to inland flooding and the likely severity of the impacts to the project is moderate.

 A Disaster Risk Assessment, that includes a Disaster Risk Management Plan (DRMP), may be necessary, depending on the complexity of the project and in cases where the vulnerability of a specific project component may compromise the whole operation.
 The DRMP should propose measures to manage or mitigate these risks to an acceptable level.
-The measures should consider both the risks to the project, and the potential for the project itself to exacerbate risks to people and the environment during construction and operation.
-The measures should include risk reduction (siting and engineering options), disaster risk preparedness and response (contingency planning, etc.), as well as financial protection (risk transfer, retention) for the project.
-They should also take into account the country's disaster alert and prevention system, general seismic design standards and other related regulations.
+This must take into consideration changes in the frequency and intensity of intensive rainfall and in the patterns of snowmelt that could occur with climate change.
+The DRMP includes risk reduction measures (siting and engineering options), disaster risk preparedness and response (contingency planning, etc.), as well as the financial protection (risk transfer, retention) of the project.
+The DRM Plan takes into account existing vulnerability levels and coping capacities, the area's disaster alert and prevention system, general design standards, land use regulations and civil defense recommendations in flood prone areas.
+However, the options and solutions are sector- and even case-specific and are selected based on a cost analysis of equivalent alternatives.